geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Together thro' the wood our course we steer,
 And bless the fate that stay'd our wanderings here, Where generous welcome cheers the weary guest,
-And kindness soothes the aching heart to rest ;
+And kindness soothes the aching heart to rest;
 We hope, ere sinks to-morrow's sun, to gain
-The rocky margin of the northern main ;
+The rocky margin of the northern main;
 For Sweden thence we sail, where mountains round Stretch their long chains, with snows eternal crown'd, 460